Post updated March 25, 2015.

 Yes, iPhone app publishing – the process of moving your delicious little Xcode archive into the App store for the world to consume.
 There are many parts, its used to be that the name, keyword, and description were the biggest parts of the equation.

-Side note: this post is a direct result from talking to the people who decide which apps are featured in the Apple store, in the email newsletters, etc. I was lucky enough to sit down with them at the WWDC a few weeks ago and this is EXACTLY what they told me….so you can rest assured that this is coming straight from the horse’s mouth (at least I assume they would tell me the truth haha).
+Side note: this post is a direct result from talking to the people who decide which apps are featured in the Apple store, in the email newsletters, etc. I was lucky enough to sit down with them and this is EXACTLY what they told me….so you can rest assured that this is coming straight from the horse’s mouth (at least I assume they would tell me the truth haha).

 Just in case there are some beginners out there – the Name is the Title of the app, the keywords are input on the back side (users never see them).
 Here’s how it looks in iTunes Connect (the dashboard where you upload everything).
 Whoops – spelled Categories wrong….